 Most hearing aids share several similar electronic components, including a microphone that picks up sound; amplifier circuitry that makes the sound louder; a miniature loudspeaker (receiver) that delivers the amplified sound into the ear canal; and batteries that power the electronic parts.

 - At age 65, one out of three people has a hearing loss.

-- 60 percent of the people with hearing loss are either in the work force or in educational settings.
+- 60% of the people with hearing loss are either in the work force or in educational settings.

-- While people in the workplace with the mildest hearing losses show little or no drop in income compared to their normal hearing peers, as the hearing loss increases, so does the reduction in compensation.
+- While people in the workplace with the mildest hearing losses show little or no drop in income, as the hearing loss increases, compensation decreases.

 - Almost 15% of school-age children (ages 6-19) have some degree of hearing loss.